flyCouch/auroraLink/README.md

 A Quick Tip for Windows 7:
 Since you are using a 32-bit laptop, if you find that Minicom is a bit too "Linux-heavy" for your field tests, Tera Term is a fantastic, lightweight alternative for Windows 7.
 It handles the 1200-baud stream very gracefully and makes it easy to log your "Geometric Bridge" signal strength tests to a text file.

+Operational Modes
+Sighting Mode (Beacon): A steady green LED allows for manual alignment between nodes.

+Data Mode: Automatically engages upon serial or optical activity, transmitting data via light pulses.

+Self-Healing: Automatically reverts to Beacon mode after 15 seconds of silence to assist in recovering a lost connection.

+Hard Disable (Steward's Override): Sending the command !!! twice (or once during sighting) completely disables the LED and pauses all auto-wake functions.
+The system remains dark and inactive until !!! is sent again to re-authorize operation.